gianarb/gianarb.github.com/_posts/2015-12-16-wordpress-docker.markdown

 ## Docker

-Docker is a console application that wrap LinuX Containers technology and helps yuo to delivery container ready to go in production  in a complete filesystem that contains everything it needs to run: code, runtime, system tools, system libraries.
+Docker wrap LXC container to serve your application ready to go in an isolate environment, with own filesystem and dependencies.

 Worpdress in this implemetation has two containers, one to provide apache and php and one for mysql database.
 This is an example of Dockerfile, it describe how a docker container works it is very simple to understand, from this example there are different keywords

-* `FROM` describes the image that we use how start point.
+* `FROM` describes the image that we use as start point.
-* `RUN` execute and action.
+* `RUN` run a command.
 * `EXPOSE` describes ports to open during a link, in this case MySql runs on the default port 3306.
 * `CMD` is the default command used during the run console command.

 {% highlight dockerfile %}